Skip to main content

 Biosketch

 Prior to my doctoral studies, I practiced FDA law in Washington, D.C., and the intersection of law and public health remains an important research interest.
-With collaborators across the School of Medicine and the School of Law, we have ongoing work focused on the equitable and legal allocation of scarce medical resources during public health emergencies and on the legal regulation of clinical algorithms and emerging AI technologies.
+With collaborators across the School of Medicine and the School of Law, we have ongoing work focused on the legal regulation and oversight of clinical algorithms and emerging AI technologies.

 Research/Clinical Keywords